ducksouplab/mastok/README.md

 - the server returns current campaign State (must be `Running` to continue)
 - the client sends a `Land` message to share a unique ID (then server will decide to accept, redirect or ban this participant for this particular session)
 - if `Land` is accepted, the participant is asked to consent to the session rules.
-If yes, the client sends a `Join` message to the server to enter the pool (waiting room)
+If yes, the client sends a `Join` message to the server to enter the waiting room
-- the client receives a `PoolSize` message from the server to inform the participant
+- the client receives a `RoomSize` message from the server to inform the participant
-- when the pool is full (ready), the client receives a `SessionStart` message from the server
+- when the waiting room is full (ready), the client receives a `SessionStart` message from the server

 ## Credits